komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 ### Glassblowing at Songshan Cultural Creative Park

 We were always trying to balance maximally showing off Taiwan and adventuring against making sure nobody was burnt out, and I was really worried about that balance towards the beginning of the trip when everyone was jetlagged.
-Everyone kept up pretty well but it was like, the philosophical debate of the entire trip, what does it mean to maximize a trip, balance that against your restfulness?
+Everyone kept up pretty well but it was like, the philosophical debate of the entire trip, what does it mean to maximize a trip and balance that against your restfulness?
 How much of your energy do you sacrifice knowing you can make up for it when you get home later?
 And what does that mean for how packed you can get your actual "normal" life?

-Anyway after resting up we all walked over to Songshan Cultural Creative Park.
+Anyway after resting up we all walked over to [Songshan Cultural Creative Park](https://goo.gl/maps/2n5PU8w95kNuiChB9).
 I actually felt kinda annoyed during the walk cause it's a pretty car-heavy part of the city we had to walk through, and to get to the park we had to go around that giant blob of nothing that the city calls the TRA museum (has anybody actually ever been able to go inside?), as well as walk along a major road.
 I kept saying, "ok but actually Taipei is way more quiet and nice to walk around in," but the family was confused, saying nah this is already really nice to walk around in.
 I guess I'm spoiled.

 {{< figure src="walkin.JPG" alt="The family walking towards Songshan Cultural Creative Park" caption="Bright sunny day for walkin!" >}}

-On the way some neighbors were setting of firecrackers, presumably as part of New Years celebrations, and let my family participate.
+On the way some neighbors were setting off firecrackers, presumably as part of New Years celebrations, and let my family participate.
 A hilariously cinematic, almost cliche moment.
 We wanted to explain that they're really lucky and it's kinda abornmal to get to witness something so spontaneous and weird, but actually it's a pretty normal thing to happen in Taiwan.
 There's always something going on and people are generally friendly and inviting to anybody curious.

 {{< figure src="fireworks.JPG" alt="The family plugging their ears from the fireworks" caption="Hella loud" >}}

-The activity of the afternoon was glassblowing, rated with a high "degree of WANT" by my dad, but we had some time to kill beforehand, so we took them around the food court at the basement of the Eslite.
+The activity of the afternoon was [glassblowing](https://goo.gl/maps/PFMFHZXrZeN5mHW48), rated with a high "degree of WANT" by my dad, but we had some time to kill beforehand, so we took them around the food court at the basement of the Eslite.
 For Americans I think a food court in a mall is a pretty dismal place, and I noticed when we mentioned shopping or going to malls as activities people weren't really interested because they probably had the American experience of malls in mind, whereas in Taiwan it's a markedly different thing.
 Eslite is mostly crafts shops and small businesses, and the food court is comprised of just normal Taiwanese restaurants, not like, Chipotle and McDonalds or whatever.
 So, my family's first proper meal in Taiwan was pretty good.

 {{< figure src="mealone.JPG" alt="The foodcourt meal" caption="Pork rice, spicy noodles, boba tea, fried tofu, and etc" >}}

 One thing I hadn't counted on was people's desire to be pretty independent when getting food and paying.
 There was some expectations maybe that they'd be able to fend for themselves when it comes to menus, and I had forgotten that here if there's no English menu, you're kinda on your own guessing what a food is from the pictures, or using Google Translate photo mode and guessing from the broken translation what something is.
-My strategy has thus been to just grab something priced middle to high, which means I usually get something good and filling, though who knows what'll end up being, but I really enjoy the spontenaeity and surprise of that, it's not for everyone.
+My strategy has thus been to just grab something priced middle to high, which means I usually get something good and filling, though who knows what'll end up being, but I really enjoy the spontenaeity and surprise of that.
 There's also the difficulty around communicating which actual item it is you want on a menu, which can be hard if it's not in hand and you're instead pointing at a board behind the staff.
 Then when it comes to payment, luckily in a mall food court a lot of places take credit card, but there's still a lot of questions the Taiwanese staff wanna ask you, regarding receipts and company tax numbers and stuff, that can cause some confusion.
 Plus, there's an instinct I guess to try and figure out how much something costs before buying it, so I was fielding a lot of questions about "around how much is 300NTD, 400NTD" etc, when in my brain a food is either "around 10$", "under 10$", or "expensive," and I don't think about it much from there.

 Anyway it all got sorted and the family was sitting happy with food they were kinda obsessing over.